Property Ownership Options

 SCIs offer certain advantages in relation to French laws on inheritance rights.

-If you are non-resident then buying a property through a SCI avoids French laws on inheritance rights, which does not permit complete freedom of action on the disposal of assets on death.
+If you are non-resident then buying a property through a SCI avoids French laws on inheritance rights, which do not permit complete freedom of action on the disposal of assets on death.

 The reason why a SCI structure avoids French inheritance rules is that only fixed assets held by non-residents are captured by the inheritance rules, and as shares in a company are considered as movable objects (meubles) they are exempt from controls on the disposal of fixed assets in France.